oshea00/MentalDOW/readme.md

 The method requires memorization of 15 numbers (century offset and month code) combined with knowing the rule for determining a leap year.
-Sprinkle with a little modulo 7 and modulo 4 math and viola!
+Sprinkle with a little modulo 7 and modulo 4 math and voila!